jafingerhut/clj-prescreen/README.md

 git version 1.7.9.2 or later are recommended.
-I've experienced failures using this code's patching method with git version 1.7.5.4: the command "git am -s --keep-cr < patch-file.txt" fails in the copied Clojure source tree, whereas it succeeds on a Clojure source tree created by git.
+I've experienced failures using this code's patching method with git version 1.7.5.4: the command `git am -s --keep-cr < patch-file.txt` fails in the copied Clojure source tree, whereas it succeeds on a Clojure source tree created by git.
 Likely earlier versions would have a similar problem (an unconfirmed guess).
 I've had more success with git versions